Red Spot on Eye: Common Causes & When to See a Doctor

-A concerning cause of a red spot on the eyeball is subconjunctival hemorrhage, which is when a blood vessel ruptures from exertion, sneezing, coughing, scratching or direct trauma.
+A common cause of a red spot on the eye is a subconjunctival hemorrhage, which happens when a small blood vessel breaks after coughing, sneezing, straining, or rubbing the eyes.
+Other causes include episcleritis, pterygium, or irritation from substances like makeup, dust, or shampoo.

 The most common causes of a red spot on the the eye include: